MiczFlor/RPi-Jukebox-RFID/components/gpio_control/README.md

 * **TwoButtonControl**:
     This Device uses two Buttons and implements a third action if both buttons are pressed together.

-Each section needs to be activat by setting `enabled: True`.
+Each section needs to be activated by setting `enabled: True`.

 Many example files are located in `~/RPi-Jukebox-RFID/components/gpio_control/example_configs/`.